THE 2020 ANNUAL KUMQUAT FESTIVAL WILL TAKE PLACE ON SATURDAY, JANUARY 25, 2020.

 St. Joseph is the Kumquat Capital of the World

-Held in nearby St. Joseph at the Kumquat Growers Packinghouse, local growers welcome guests, discuss the origin and history of the kumquat, tips for growing the fruit, while providing tours of the packing house where the fruit is processed and shipped.
+Held in nearby St. Joseph at the Kumquat Growers Packinghouse, local growers welcome guests, discuss the origin and history of the kumquat, tips for growing the fruit while also providing tours of the packing house where the fruit is processed and shipped.

 Ride through the kumquat groves on a tram tour

 To experience the agricultural side, tram tours take visitors on a ride through the kumquat grove as growers explain the nuances of growing.
-Kumquats, including tasty baked treats and gift items, are for sale and lunch is included.
+Kumquats, including tasty baked treats and gift items, are for sale, and lunch is also included.

-Tours and event schedule is subject to change so make sure to check their Kumquat Growers official website for the latest info.
+Tours and event schedule are also subject to change so make sure to check their Kumquat Growers official website for the latest info.